Oussamma642/contact-management-system/README.md

 ## Advanced Features

-* Import/export contacts in CSV and vCard formats
+* export contacts in CSV format
 * Secure contact sharing between users with role‑based permissions
-* Built‑in chatbot for instant, conversational help with your contact list
+* Built‑in chatbot help to create contacts via voice audio
 * Google OAuth for one‑click sign‑in

 ## Tech Stack